 19. Rustic Log Slice Ornaments

 These log slice ornaments bring rustic charm to your tree!
-Sliced from fallen branches and painted with simple festive designs, they’re a natural fit for 2025’s earthy decor trend.
-As a crafter, I love using foraged materials for that authentic woodland vibe.
-Seal with varnish to protect the wood (I learned this after a few cracked!).
-Hang them with twine for a cozy look.
-Try this craft and share your nature-inspired decor on social media!
-Pin this idea for your Christmas craft inspiration.
+I cut them from fallen branches.
+I painted simple designs on them.
+They fit the earthy decor trend.
+I love using things from nature.
+Seal them with varnish to protect the wood!
+Hang them with string for a cozy look.
+Try this craft!
+Share your nature decor!
+Save this idea!

 20. Handmade Fabric Scrap Stockings

-These fabric scrap stockings are a cozy, sustainable holiday craft!
-Sewn from leftover cotton and burlap, they’re perfect for a rustic Christmas look.
-I’ve been sewing for years, and this project is great for using up fabric bits.
-The mix of textures aligns with 2025’s cozy minimalism trend.
-Personalize with embroidery for extra charm.
-Hang them on your mantel or gift them to loved ones.
-Try this DIY and share your stocking designs on Pinterest!
-Pin this idea and let me know your favorite holiday sewing projects in the comments.
+These fabric scrap stockings are a cozy, green craft!
+I sewed them from leftover cotton and burlap.
+They are perfect for a rustic look.
+This project is great for using up fabric pieces.
+The mixed textures fit the cozy, simple trend.
+Add stitching for extra charm.
+Hang them on your mantel or give them as gifts.
+Try this DIY!
+Share your stocking designs!
+Tell me your favorite holiday sewing projects!